Vitamin B12 Assay, Serum

 Method Description Describes how the test is performed and provides a method-specific reference

 The instrument used is a Beckman Coulter DXI 800.
 The Access Vitamin B12 assay is a competitive-binding immunoenzymatic assay.
 A sample is added to a reaction vessel along with alkaline potassium cyanide and dithiothreitol.
 This treatment denatures B12 binding proteins and converts all forms of vitamin B12 to the cyanocobalamin form.
 After neutralization, intrinsic factor-alkaline phosphatase conjugate and paramagnetic particles coated with goat antimouse IgG:mouse monoclonal anti-intrinsic factor are added to the sample.
 Vitamin B12 in the sample binds to the intrinsic factor conjugate, preventing the conjugate from binding to the solid phase anti-intrinsic factor.
 After incubation in a reaction vessel, materials bound to the solid phase are held in a magnetic field, while unbound materials are washed away.
 The chemiluminescent substrate Lumi-Phos 530 is added to the vessel and light generated by the reaction is measured with a luminometer.
 The light production is inversely proportional to the concentration of vitamin B12 in the sample.
-The amount of analyte in the sample is determined by means of a stored, multipoint calibration curve.(Beckman Coulter Assay Manual 2009, Beckman Coulter Inc, Fullerton, CA)
+The amount of analyte in the sample is determined by means of a stored, multipoint calibration curve.(Instruction manual: Beckman Coulter Assay 2009, Beckman Coulter Inc, Fullerton, CA)